machy44/bloglist-frontend-redux/README.md

 # guidelines for using this project

-this project is submodule of fullstackopen
+this project is the submodule of fullstackopen.

 ## general info